-Students in the marketing specialization take a common body of MKTG courses beyond the School of Business core.
+Students in the marketing specialization take a common body of MKTG courses beyond the College of Business core.
 In addition, elective courses allow each student to tailor his or her studies to a particular area of interest.
 Students are encouraged to work with the Marketing Department head to choose these electives.
 Students can also choose to focus on hospitality and tourism as an option within the marketing specialization.

 Hospitality and Tourism Option

 The hospitality and tourism option includes the basic core MKTG courses in the marketing specialization; however MKTG 4924 – Internship in Marketing is also required.
 In addition, students in this option will focus on the hospitality and tourism industry when completing the major projects in MKTG 4360, MKTG 4410 and MKTG 4780.

 * Course projects will focus within the hospitality & tourism industry